Sam Houston (wrestler): World Wrestling Federation (1987–1991)

 Houston moved on to the WWF in the spring, making his debut on May 9, 1987, by defeating Sika on a house show in St. Louis, Missouri.
 Houston was undefeated in his first month, defeating Terry Gibbs, Steve Lombardi, and others at TV taping dark matches and arena shows.
-On June 7 he made his first television appearance, defeating Gibbs on Wrestling Challenge in a match taped in Houston, TX.
+On June 7 he made his first television appearance, defeating Gibbs on Wrestling Challenge in a match taped in Houston, Texas.
 At the same event Houston came out to help a newly arrived Ted DiBiase (who had made his first WWF appearance as a babyface) clear the ring of The One Man Gang.

 Houston's first loss came a few weeks later when he was defeated by another new arrival, Bam-Bam Bigelow at a house show in Jackson, Mississippi on June 25.
 One night later in Houston, Texas he tag-teamed with DiBiase against The One Man Gang and Ron Bass.
 The babyface duo lost when DiBiase turned heel on his partner.
 Houston remained off US television, wrestling opening matches on house shows against Tiger Chung Lee, Jose Estrada, Barry Horowitz, and others, winning most of these encounters.
 He finally made his television debut on October 31, 1987, on WWF Superstars when he upset Danny Davis, handing the former referee his first televised loss.
 He moved into the winter wrestling Outlaw Ron Bass on the house show circuit, with many of the matches ending in draws.
 In December 1987 he began a series with Danny Davis, trading wins with him on various house show matches in a feud that lasted all the way into June 1988, and would continue sporadically into 1989.
 During his time in WWF he teamed with fellow cowboy Scott Casey on a number of occasions and a match that included his brother Jake Roberts (though the audience didn't know the relationship at the time), with Houston saving Roberts from elimination on a number of occasions.